 Scotland is wild, both in culture and in nature.
 The Scots are fiercely proud of their heritage and country, and for good reason.
 Many world-famous inventors, producers, artists, musicians, writers, and poets have come from Scotland.
 Here, I will share with you what is Scotland famous for?

 With a history dating back as early as the 15th Century, Scottish whisky (not to be confused with whiskey) is one of Scotland’s largest exports – 1.28 billion bottles were exported this year alone.
 It’s also probably the most famous thing about Scotland and the most traditional Scottish drink!

-The requirements around producing whisky in Scotland are governed by law – we Scot’s take our whisky seriously!
+The requirements around producing whisky in Scotland are governed by law – we Scots take our whisky seriously!
 Originally made only from malted barley, many distilleries now use wheat or rye to produce whisky.
-Single malts are highly regarded in Scotland, however many blended varieties are also popular.
-Order a ‘wee dram’ of Glenfiddich if you’d like to try one of Scotland’s most famous products.
+Single malts are highly regarded in Scotland.
+However, many blended varieties are also popular.
+Order a ‘wee dram’ of Glenfiddich if you want to try one of Scotland’s most famous products.